simondilhas/Pragmatic_BIM_Requirements_Manager/readme.md

 To get started, create your own database in the tool of your choice—whether it's Excel, Airtable, or another solution.
+*Mapping is not necessary for the definition process

 ## Installation and Setup